-In February 2018, FASB issued Accounting Standards Update No. 2018-02 ("ASU 2018-02"), "Income Statement-Reporting Comprehensive Income (Topic 220): Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income."
+In February 2018, FASB issued ASU No. 2018-02, "Income Statement-Reporting Comprehensive Income (Topic 220): Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income."
 The amendment allows entities to reclassify stranded tax effects resulting from the Tax Cuts and Jobs Act from accumulated other comprehensive income to retained earnings.
 The amendment only impacts the income tax effect of the passage of the Tax Cuts and Jobs Act but does not affect the underlying guidance that requires that the effect of a change in tax laws or rates be included in income from continuing operations.
-The amendment is effective for Autodesk's fiscal year beginning February 1, 2019, unless Autodesk elects early adoption, which Autodesk is still evaluating.
+The amendment is effective for Autodesk's fiscal year beginning February 1, 2019.
 Autodesk is currently evaluating the accounting, transition, and disclosure requirements of the standard and cannot currently estimate the financial statement impact of adoption.

-In August 2017, FASB issued Accounting Standards Update No. 2017-12 ("ASU 2017-12"), "Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities."
-The targeted amendments help simplify certain aspects of hedge accounting and result in a more accurate portrayal of the economics of an entity's risk management activities in its financial statements.
+In August 2017, FASB issued ASU No. 2017-12, "Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities."
+The amendment helps simplify certain aspects of hedge accounting and results in a more accurate portrayal of the economics of an entity's risk management activities in its financial statements.
 For cash flow and net investment hedges as of the adoption date, the guidance requires a modified retrospective approach.
-The amended presentation and disclosure guidance is required only prospectively.
-The amendments are effective for Autodesk's fiscal year beginning February 1, 2019, with early adoption permitted.
-Autodesk is currently evaluating the accounting, transition, and disclosure requirements of the standard and cannot currently estimate the financial statement impact of adoption.
+The amendment presentation and disclosure guidance is required only prospectively.
+Autodesk will adopt the amendment for the fiscal year beginning February 1, 2019, the required adoption date.
+The transition impact, if any, is expected to be immaterial and no substantive changes are expected to Autodesk's current processes, accounting, or disclosures for cash flow hedges.

-In June 2016, FASB issued Accounting Standards Update No. 2016-13 ("ASU 2016-13") regarding ASC Topic 326, "Financial Instruments - Credit Losses," which modifies the measurement of expected credit losses of certain financial instruments.
+In June 2016, FASB issued ASU No. 2016-13 regarding ASC Topic 326, "Financial Instruments - Credit Losses," which modifies the measurement of expected credit losses of certain financial instruments.
 Autodesk plans to adopt ASU 2016-13 as of the effective date which represents Autodesk's fiscal year beginning February 1, 2020.
 Autodesk does not believe the ASU will have a material impact on its consolidated financial statements.